FahadUmair/ChessAI/README.md

 - Type ai if you want to play with the computer.

 If you type ai , then you will be prompted how much depth is required.
 - Type an integer number.
-It works at 3 and really good at 5.
+It works great at depth 4, anything above that is excellent as well but more waiting time before each turn.
 - Depth 5 takes anywhere from 2 seconds to 50 seconds at max.

 It then asks you to type which piece do you want to move.